mkaascs/ExpireShareAPI/README.md

 - Admin role bypasses all ownership and password checks
 - JWT validation is stateless — delegated entirely to auth-service
 - Token is passed via `Authorization: Bearer <token>` header
+- Admin secret is Base64-encoded and compared using constant-time comparison to prevent timing attacks
+- Rate limiting protects sensitive endpoints from brute-force and abuse